purdue-cs193-fall-2019/homework-1-JungminKim1/index.md

 # Jungmin's First CS193 Homework
 - There is no midterms or finals
 - I can get help in PSO class
-- It gives out useful and inportant informations for CS students
+- It gives out useful and important informations for CS students

 ## Welcome to GitHub Pages